KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/optimisticofflinelock/README.md

 Open [OptimisticOfflineLockTest.java](OptimisticOfflineLockTest.java) to start playing with this pattern.
 By setting the log-level for this pattern to DEBUG in [logback.xml](../../../../../../../src/main/resources/logback.xml) you can watch the pattern working step by step.

 ## Remarks
-* As discussed in the book the user experience _Optimistic Offline Lock_ may be bad if you expect many conflicts or if repeating the operation after updating with latest version is painful for the user.
+* As discussed in the book the user experience _Optimistic Offline Lock_ creates may be bad if you expect many conflicts or if repeating the operation after updating with latest version is painful for the user.
 Here, a differences visualization on field level or (automatic) merge utilities can help.
 However, sometimes [Pessimistic Offline Lock](../pessimisticofflinelock/README.md) may be the better choice.

 ## References